-The Social Security hearings office is now called the Office of Hearings Operations, or OHO for short.
-Previously, it was called the Office of Disability Adjudication and Review (ODAR), and before that it was known as the Office of Hearings and Appeals (OHA).
+The Social Security hearing office is now called the Office of Hearings Operations, or OHO.
+Previously, it was called the Office of Disability Adjudication and Review (ODAR), and before that, it was known as the Office of Hearings and Appeals (OHA).

 If OHO doesn't send you an exhibit list, you should request one.
 For more information, see our article on reviewing your disability file before the hearing.

 Updated September 21, 2023